SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="updateexperiment"></a>
 # **UpdateExperiment**
-> ExperimentEntity UpdateExperiment (string experimentID, ExperimentEntity experimentEntity)
+> ExperimentEntity UpdateExperiment (string modelHistoryServerId, string experimentID, ExperimentEntity experimentEntity)

 Updates an experiment, given an experiment entity